 Because your cards remain active for the duration of the campaign, you have a lot of opportunities to build synergies as you go.
 Back 4 Blood’s campaign grows ever more difficult as you progress, so boosting your power as you push forward is key.
 If you can’t beat the much more difficult second half of the campaign on your first go don’t fret.
 You can spend those Supply Points, unlock new cards, and build a better deck for the next run.
 It’s a neat little roguelike-inspired system that shakes up the gameplay a lot.

-Now you know all there is to know about using Supply Lines and building decks in Back 4 Blood.
-The Open Beta runs from August 12 to August 16, so you’ve got a full weekend to build your collection and try different decks.
+That's everything you need to know about using Supply Lines and building decks in Back 4 Blood.
+If you're finding Nightmare difficulty particularly hard, check out our guide on all of the Special Ridden to learn their weaknesses.
 If you need the right character to go with your card and take on Nightmare difficulty, check out our guide to the best characters in Back 4 Blood (but remember to learn how to unlock all of the cleaners first).